Endowed faculty positions:

 James Linder, MD Residency Director Distinguished Professorship/Chair

 Dr. Jim Linder, a 1980 College of Medicine graduate, is a professor of pathology, microbiology, and immunology at UNMC.
 He is also the Chief Strategist of the University System and President of the University Technology Development Corporation.
 In 2014 he served as Interim President for the University of Nebraska.
 Since 2018 he has been CEO of the Nebraska Medicine Health System, the major clinical education partner for UNMC.
 Dr. Linder has received multiple national honors, including a “Distinguished Teaching Award” from the UNMC College of Medicine and the “Award for Excellence in Medical Publications” from the American Medical Writers Association.
 The James Linder, MD Residency Director Distinguished Professorship/Chair was established in September of 2011.
-Geoffery A. Talmon, MD, Professor, Department of Pathology and Microbiology received this honor on November 1, 2013 and held the honor until June 30, 2019.
+Geoffery A. Talmon, MD, Professor, Department of Pathology, Microbiology and Immunology received this honor on November 1, 2013 and held the honor until June 30, 2019.